Pforzheim MBA: Why we do, what we do

 - Innovation and Business Dynamics

-In 2011 we have achieved business accreditation from AACSB International.
+In 2011 we have achieved business accreditation from AACSB International and were reaccredited in 2017.
 Fewer than 5% of business schools worldwide have earned this hallmark of excellence in management education.

-Out of approximately 200 universities in Germany, fewer than ten universities with business programs are AACSB-accredited.
+Out of approximately 200 universities in Germany, only 10 universities with business programs are AACSB-accredited.
 Furthermore, we are AQAS-accredited by the German Agency for Quality Assurance.

 Goals and Learning Objectives